l0k9j/webversity/content/p/framework/criteria.md

 #### scores

 5: strong commitment to privacy-first policy.
-No-log, no tracking, zero-knowledge, end-to-end encryption, doesn't need any personal data (e.g. phone number, name, ...), no sharing with any third-party, no profiling or advertising.
+No-log, no tracking, zero-knowledge, end-to-end encryption, doesn't ask personal data to use the system (e.g. phone number, name, ...), no sharing with any third-party, no profiling or advertising.

+Reputation and track record is also taken into account.
+Mistakes happen but discrepancies between public message and actions, lack of aknowledgment of wrongdoing or history for sneaky practices will be reflected in the score.